AztecProtocol/aztec-packages/docs/docs/developers/contracts/references/portals/outbox.md

 - Will revert with `Outbox__NothingToConsumeAtBlock(uint256 l2BlockNumber)` if the root for the block has not been set yet.
 - Will revert with `Outbox__AlreadyNullified(uint256 l2BlockNumber, uint256 leafIndex)` if the message at leafIndex for the block has already been consumed.
 - Will revert with `Outbox__InvalidPathLength(uint256 expected, uint256 actual)` if the existing height of the L2 to L1 message tree, and the supplied height do not match.
-- Otherwise, will revert with `MerkleLib__InvalidRoot(bytes32 expected, bytes32 actual)` if unable to verify the message existence in the tree.
+- Will revert with `MerkleLib__InvalidRoot(bytes32 expected, bytes32 actual)` if unable to verify the message existence in the tree.

 ## `hasMessageBeenConsumedAtBlockAndIndex()`